aiegoo/documentation/_wiki/blog/2021-10-24-nodejs-npm.md

 source control and don’t modify it by hand.
 See the package- lock.json documentation for more information.

+{% include callout.html content="**Beaware** Node modules (also called CJS) use a different syntax than ECMAScript modules(ESM), and you may have to switch between the two syntaxes when you go between frontend and backend code.
+It’s a good idea to be familiar with both." type="information" %}

 ## Thi

 ## Install NodeJS & NPM